 The COSHH Regulations provide a framework to protect people at work against health risks that may arise from work activities that expose them to hazardous substances.
 The control measures requisite to prevent harm are documented in the form of a COSHH assessment.
 It’s a common misconception that risk assessment is the identification of the hazardous properties of a substance; the hazardous properties of a substance constitute its potential to cause harm, while the risk is the likelihood that it will cause harm in the actual circumstances of use.

-A pragmatic, common sense approach should be adopted with regard to writing assessments.
+A pragmatic, common sense approach should be adopted about writing assessments.
 The principle behind a risk assessment is that it should enable a person undertaking an activity (whatever their expertise) to:

-Understand the hazards and subsequent risks of substances used in the activity,
+1. Understand the hazards and subsequent risks of substances used in the activity.

-Identify such control measures and know how to implement them (such as using engineering controls or personal protective equipment (PPE)
+3. Identify such control measures and know how to implement them (such as using engineering controls or personal protective equipment (PPE).

 Safety data sheets alone do not constitute a risk assessment, but are merely the starting reference point for such an assessment, as the SDS only gives you information about the substance itself - you must assess the risk from use of the substance in the actual work activity, including amounts, concentrations etc. They contain important information as to the health and safety hazards posed by chemicals/substances, required exposure control measures, first aid requirements, spillage containment, safe disposal requirements and so forth.
 The COSHH assessor uses this information so that they have the facts necessary to prevent and control exposure to these hazards.